 Veteran Admission and Military Credit

-The Office of Undergraduate Admissions collects and reviews the academic course work of those who earned post-secondary credit while serving in the armed forces.
-Post-secondary credit is defined as credit earned by means of successful completion of a college-level course at a regionally accredited college or university, including the CCAF.
-In compliance with Texas Education Code 51.3042, eligible former members of the military who are admitted or readmitted as an undergraduate student will be awarded two hours of physical education credit and an additional 12 hours of “military education” credit, which may be applied to satisfy any elective requirement.
+The Office of Undergraduate Admissions receives then reviews the academic course work of students who earned post-secondary credit while serving in the armed forces.
+Post-secondary credit is defined as credit earned by means of successful completion of a college-level, academic course at a regionally accredited college or university, including the CCAF.
+In compliance with Texas Education Code 51.3042, eligible former members of the military who are admitted or readmitted as an undergraduate will be awarded two hours of "course credit for all physical education courses required by the institution for any undergraduate degree," and an additional 12 hours of “military education” credit, which may be applied to satisfy any elective requirement.

-- JST (Joint Services Transcript): Army, Coast Guard, Navy
+- JST (Joint Services Transcript): Army, Coast Guard, Marine Corps, Navy

 - CCAF Transcript (Community College of the Air Force)